 The LendKey Pros

-Without question the big advantage to LendKey is the interest rates that start at 2.52% and the more forgiving underwriting criteria.
-The 2.66% is currently the lowest advertised price on the market.
-Additionally, the fixed-rate loans with LendKey start at 3.25%, which is also the best on the market.
+Without question the big advantage to LendKey is the interest rates that start at 2.67% and the more forgiving underwriting criteria.
+The 2.67% is currently among the lowest advertised price on the market.
+Additionally, the fixed-rate loans with LendKey start at 3.25%, which is also among the best on the market.
 With fixed-rate loans so close to the variable-rate loans, many borrowers would be wise to lock in a low fixed-rate loan for the length of their repayment.

 As with any reputable lender, LendKey offers no origination fess with their loans, nor is there any prepayment penalty.